mbernste/mbernste.github.io/_posts/2021-10-25-vector_spaces.md

 THIS POST IS CURRENTLY UNDER CONSTRUCTION

 _The concept of a vector space is a foundational concept in mathematics, physics, and the data sciences.
 In this post, we first present and explain the definition of a vector space and then go on to describe additional mathematical structures that can be built atop vector spaces in order to create ever-more powerful concepts.
-From vector spaces, we will define inner product spaces, normed vector spaces, Banach spaces, and finally, Hilbert spaces, which are generalization of Euclidean spaces._
+From vector spaces, we will define inner product spaces, normed vector spaces, Banach spaces, and finally, Hilbert spaces, which generalize Euclidean spaces._

 Introduction
 ------------